TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

 kernels on any one GPU.
 (This uses the `CTest Resource Allocation System`_ first added in CMake 3.16 and made more usable in CMake 3.18.)

-For example, when running on 2 nodes on a system with 4 GPUs per node (allowing 5 kernels to run at a time on a single GPU) one would configure with::
+For example, when running on one node on a system with 4 GPUs per node (allowing 5 kernels to run at a time on a single GPU) one would configure with::

   -D TPL_ENABLE_CUDA=ON \
   -D <Project>_AUTOGENERATE_TEST_RESOURCE_FILE=ON \
-  -D <Project>_CUDA_NUM_GPUS=8 \
+  -D <Project>_CUDA_NUM_GPUS=4 \
   -D <Project>_CUDA_SLOTS_PER_GPU=5 \

-This would allow up to 10 tests using 4 MPI processes each to run at the same time.
-But a single 41-rank or above MPI test would not be allowed to run and would be listed as "Not Run" because it would have required more than ``<slots-per-gpu> = 5`` MPI processes running kernels at one time on a single GPU.
-(Therefore, one must set ``<slots-per-gpu>`` large enough, or add more nodes an increase ``<num-gpus>``, to allow all of the defined tests to run or one should avoid defining tests that require too many slots for available GPUs.)
+This allows, for example, up to 5 tests using 4-rank MPI jobs, or 10 tests using 2-rank MPI jobs, or 20 tests using 1-rank MPI jobs, to run at the same time (or any combination of tests that add up to 20 or less total MPI processes to run a the same time).
+But a single 21-rank or above MPI test job would not be allowed to run and would be listed as "Not Run" because it would have required more than ``<slots-per-gpu> = 5`` MPI processes running kernels at one time on a single GPU.
+(Therefore, one must set ``<slots-per-gpu>`` large enough to allow all of the defined tests to run or one should avoid defining tests that require too many slots for available GPUs.)

 The CTest implementation uses a breath-first approach to spread out the work across all the available GPUs before adding more work for each GPU.
-For example, when running two 4-rank MPI tests at the same time (e.g. using ``ctest -j8``) in the above example, CTest will instruct these tests at runtime to spread out across all 8 GPUs and therefore run just a single MPI processes' work on each GPU.
-But when running four 4-rank MPI tests at the same time (e.g. using ``ctest -j16``), then each of the 8 GPUs would get the work of two MPI processes (i.e. running two kernels at a time on each of the 8 GPUs).
+For example, when running two 2-rank MPI tests at the same time (e.g. using ``ctest -j4``) in the above example, CTest will instruct these tests at runtime to spread out across all 4 GPUs and therefore run the CUDA kernels for just one MPI process on each GPU.
+But when running four 2-rank MPI tests at the same time (e.g. using ``ctest -j8``), then each of the 4 GPUs would get the work of two MPI processes (i.e. running two kernels at a time on each of the 4 GPUs).

 One can also manually create a `CTest Resource Specification File`_ and point to it by setting::